 1st of May and 17th of May

-The public holydays, 1st of May (labour day) and 17th of May (Constitution Day), are regulated in the Public Holiday Act of 147-04-26 no 1.
+The public holidays, 1st of May (labour day) and 17th of May (Constitution Day), are regulated in the Public Holiday Act of 147-04-26 no 1.

-Employees who are not working on the 1st and 17th of May have a right to salary on these two public holidays if they are not falling on a Sunday or on the same day as other public holidays.
+Employees who are not working on the 1st and 17th of May have a right to salary on these two public holidays as long as they do not fall on a Sunday or on the same day as other public holidays.

 For the employee to have a right to salary he or she must have been employed for at least 30 days.
 Alternatively, he or she must have been employed prior to 1st or 17th of May and continue the employment for at least 30 days going forward.
 To have a right to salary, the public holiday must normally be a work day for the employee.
 If May 17 falls on a Wednesday and this normally is a day off for the employee, there is of course no right to pay.

 Employees that must work on May 1st or 17th are entitled to ordinary salary + 50%.

 For other public holidays besides May 1st and 17th there is no legal obligation to pay salary if the employee has the day off, even if the business keeps closed that day.
 When it comes to the right to have the day off, the public holidays are considered the same as Sundays.
 According to the Norwegian Working Environment Act section 10-10, the employee should not work between 18:00 the day before the public holiday and 22:00 the evening before the next work day.

 The right to salary on public holidays depends on the agreement between the employer and the employee.
 Many collective agreements give the employee a right to salary on public holidays.
 If there is no collective agreement the employee manual, individual employment contract or common practice in the business should describe the right to salary on public holidays.